 Robert Griffin III, Michael Vick and Tim Tebow all have run versions of the read-option offense, but nobody does it better than Newton, and it shouldn’t be just a fad or a gimmick that’s used occasionally.

 The Panthers need to use the read-option often.
-They did Sunday.
-In a victory against New Orleans, Carolina had 41 rushing plays, which went for 219 yards.
+They did on Sunday.
+In a victory against New Orleans, Carolina had 41 rushing plays that went for 219 yards.
 Of those plays, 23 were designed options, and they resulted in 143 yards and a touchdown.
 Newton rushed for a career-high 71 yards on 13 carries.

 That came only a week after the Panthers ran just one option play and rushed for only 10 yards in a loss to Tampa Bay.